ilixom/ilixomtest/doc/tor.md

 for how to properly configure Tor.

-1. Run sibcoin behind a Tor proxy
+1. Run ilixomtest behind a Tor proxy
 ----------------------------------

-The first step is running Sibcoin behind a Tor proxy.
-This will already make all outgoing connections be anonymized, but more is possible.
+The first step is running Ilixomtest behind a Tor proxy.
+This will already make all outgoing connections be anonymized, but more is posiltle.

 	-proxy=ip:port  Set the proxy server.
 If SOCKS5 is selected (default), this proxy server will be used to try to reach .onion addresses as well.